MicrosoftDocs/azure-docs/articles/api-management/backends.md

 > [!NOTE]
 > * Currently, the backend circuit breaker isn't supported in the **Consumption** tier of API Management.
-> * Because of the distributed nature of the API Management architecture, circuit breaker tripping rules are only approximate.
+> * Because of the distributed nature of the API Management architecture, circuit breaker tripping rules are approximate.
+Different instances of the gateway do not synchronize and will apply circuit breaker rules based on the information on the same instance.

 ### Example